-Page

-INTRODUCTION 1
+1 INTRODUCTION 1

-BACKGROUND 1
+2 BACKGROUND 1

-A. First Nations Commercial and Industrial Development Act 3
+2.1 First Nations Commercial and Industrial Development Act 2

-B. Land Registry Systems On/Off First Nations Reserves 3
+2.2 Land Registry Systems On/Off First Nations Reserves 2

-DESCRIPTION AND ANALYSIS 4
+3 DESCRIPTION AND ANALYSIS 3

-A. Interpretation (Clause 2) 4
+3.1 Interpretation (Clause 2) 3

-B. Regulations (Clauses 3 to 5) 5
+3.2 Regulations (Clauses 3 to 5) 3

-C. Application of Other Acts (Clause 6) 6
+3.3 Conflict with First Nations Laws, Application of Other Acts (Clause 6) 4

-D. Limits on Liability, Defences and Immunities (Clauses 7 and 8) 7
+3.4 Limits on Liability, Defences and Immunities (Clauses 7 and 8) 5

-E. Consequential Amendment (Clause 9) 7
+3.5 Consequential Amendment (Clause 9) 5

-F. Coming Into Force (Clause 10) 7
+3.6 Coming Into Force (Clause 10) 5

-COMMENTARY 7
+4 COMMENTARY 5

-BILL C-63: FIRST NATIONS CERTAINTY OF LAND TITLE ACT\
+LEGISLATIVE SUMMARY OF BILL C-24: FIRST NATIONS CERTAINTY OF LAND TITLE ACT

-INTRODUCTION
+1 INTRODUCTION

-Bill C-63, An Act to amend the First Nations Commercial and Industrial Development Act and another Act in consequence thereof (short title: the First Nations Certainty of Land Title Act), was introduced in the House of Commons on 10 December 2009.
+Bill C-24, An Act to amend the First Nations Commercial and Industrial Development Act and another Act in consequence thereof (short title: the First Nations Certainty of Land Title Act), was introduced in the House of Commons on 12 May 2010.
 The bill amends the First Nations Commercial and Industrial Development Act (FNCIDA) to enable participating First Nations communities to request that the Government of Canada make regulations respecting the establishment and operation of a system for the registration of interests and rights in reserve lands that would replicate the provincial land title or registry system.
 The proposed legislation is optional.
 Its application is dependent on a First Nation having a private-sector proponent and a province willing to participate.

-Due to the prorogation of the 2nd Session of the 40th Parliament on 30 December 2009, Bill C-63 died on the Order Paper.
+Bill C-24 is virtually identical to Bill C-63, which was introduced in the 2nd Session of the 40th Parliament on 10 December 2009.
+Bill C-63 died on the Order Paper on 30 December 2009 when Parliament was prorogued.

-BACKGROUND
+2 BACKGROUND